Jonathan Palmer

-Prior to his business life, Palmer was active in Formula One between 1983 and 1989, and drove for Tyrrell, Williams, RAM, and Zakspeed.
+Before opting for a career in motor racing, Palmer trained as a physician at London's Guy's Hospital.
+He also worked as a junior physician at Cuckfield and Brighton hospitals.
+Palmer was active in Formula One between 1983 and 1989, and drove for Tyrrell, Williams, RAM, and Zakspeed.
 He won 14 Championship points from 83 starts.
 He also raced a Group C Porsche in sports car events between 1983 and 1990, winning the 1984 1000 km of Brands Hatch with co-driver Jan Lammers and taking second place at the 1985 24 Hours of Le Mans with co-drivers James Weaver and Richard Lloyd.

-Palmer helped develop the McLaren F1 road car, and drove one to a new speed record for production cars.